Recovering the Lost World,

 "Of these two possibilities, the latter is definitely the more interesting to students of Mesoamerican calendrics.
 This is because the Maya -- the most highly advanced of all Mesoamerican peoples in the realm of astronomy -- believed that the present era of the world began on August 13, 3114 B.C., according to the Goodman-Martinez-Thompson correlation between the Maya and Christian calendars."

-"... recurrent building alignments throughout Mesoamerica appear to commemorate a date which can only have had astronomical (i.e., solar) origins or, at the very least, could only have been established by astronomical means -- i.e., by counting the number of days from some fixed point in time.
+"... recurrent building alignments throughout Mesoamerica appear to commemorate a date which can only have had astronomical (solar) origins or, at the very least, could only have been established by astronomical means -- that is, by counting the number of days from some fixed point in time.
 (In the latter regard it should be pointed out that the August 13 sunset position could easily have been defined simply by counting 52 days from the summer solstice.)
 In the light of the evidence at hand, one can conclude that far from being just one more in a series of 'coincidences,' the correspondence of building alignment azimuths throughout Mesoamerica and the beginning date of the Goodman-Martínez-Thompson correlation should more realistically be considered as additional proof of the validity of the latter."

 [return to text]